Flexible Movement Simulation

-Contour plots can add data visualization overlays, such as occupant density, to the floor surfaces of your model for a quick and easy to understand view of simulation results.
+Contour plots can add data visualization overlays, such as occupant density, to the floor surfaces, occupant movement trails, or the occupant models of your simulation for a quick and easy to understand view of results.
 Smooth playback enables this information in real-time.

 Available plots include density, usage, level of service and others.
-Each of these can be customized by modifying options such as the number of buckets, value ranges, color shading, and feathering.
+Each of these can be customized by modifying options such as the number of buckets, highlighted values, fading, value ranges, color shading, and feathering.

 Occupants with special mobility needs can be modelled with wheelchair and hospital beds to be evacuated by designated assistants.
 These models include full animation for realistic results.
 Separate evacuation teams can focus on assisting specific groups of individuals.

 Create custom vehicles for more aided mobility possibilities.
 Vehicles have configurable vertices and assistant attachment points to create unique shapes physical properties.

 Dynamically add occupants to a model based on a predetermined flow rate table.
 This functionality allows models to have sources of new occupants entering throughout various times, to simulate the incoming traffic flow from entrances outside of the simulated area.